 In 2018, WRO Art Center together with the Eugeniusz Geppert Academy of Art and Design in Wroclaw organizes the fourth edition of Best Media Arts Graduation Projects Competition.
 The review of best bachelor and master’s theses takes place at eight state art academies in Poland: in Gdańsk, Katowice, Cracow, Łódź, Poznań, Szczecin, Warsaw and Wrocław.

 The selection committees consist of two experts from the WRO team, two representatives of the artistic community from a given city and one representative of the art academy.
 Best BA and MA graduation projects chosen by them will be presented during a competition exhibition at WRO, out of which the international jury will choose one that’ll receive the award.

-The award is founded by the Ministry of Culture and National Heritage of the Republic of Poland.
+The award is funded by the Ministry of Culture and National Heritage of the Republic of Poland.
 This year also, for the first time, we’ll grant the Audience Award.
 The viewers will be able to vote till Jun 17 for a chosen work.

 The aim of the competition is to emphasize the importance of media art as the study course, as well as the promotion of students and graduates.
 The project has been developed since 2015, being a platform for exchanging experiences of universities with different education models in the field of media art.

 As in previous years, the exhibition will be accompanied by a scientific conference organized by the Eugeniusz Geppert Academy of Art and Design in Wroclaw on May 17-18, entitled The Dynamic Systems (detailed program HERE).

 Gdańsk / Academy of Fine Arts in Gdańsk: